Title IX and Policy Against Sexual Misconduct

 - The accused party has due process rights, which include the right to be informed of the allegations and their source.

-- The College will conduct an Inquiry into all complaints received.
+- The University will conduct an Inquiry into all complaints received.
 This Inquiry may or may not lead to an Investigation and a report with findings and recommendations.
 An Inquiry involves contacting the Complainant and Victim/Survivor if they are not the same person, to collect further information about the complaint.
 It may be possible to resolve some complaints informally between the parties by mutual agreement.
-Based upon the Inquiry, the College may determine that a formal Investigation is appropriate.
+Based upon the Inquiry, the University may determine that a formal Investigation is appropriate.
 An Investigation is led by the Title IX Coordinator, Vice President of Human Capital or corporate counsel and includes fact gathering and analysis, concluding with a written report detailing findings and recommendations based upon the preponderance of the evidence standard.

 - The Victim/Survivor of an alleged sexual assault may decide when to repeat a description of the alleged sexual assault incident.